AgentKind/mcp-typescript-sdk/docs/browser-compatibility.md

 ## 5. Cloudflare Worker Example

 The Fetch adapter enables a Worker script to host MCP endpoints without Node globals.
+The helper returns `{ transport, response, dispose }` so Workers can clean up streams if the handshake fails or when the client disconnects.
 A minimal Worker looks like this:

 ```ts
 import { McpServer } from '@modelcontextprotocol/sdk/server/mcp.js';